Coronavirus information for Wales

 On Saturday 7 August 2021 at 6am, Wales moved to alert level zero

 There are no legal limits on the number of people who can meet, including in private homes, public places or at events.
 All businesses and premises may be open.

 For more information on what alert level zero means, please visit the Welsh Government website

 What are the new rules?

-For more information on the new rules, please visit the Welsh Government website
+For more information on the payment, please visit the Welsh Government's website